History of Alabama: Civil Rights Movement and redistricting (1945–1975)

 As Birmingham was the center of industry and population in Alabama, in 1963 civil rights leaders chose to mount a campaign there for desegregation.
 Schools, restaurants and department stores were segregated; no African Americans were hired to work in the stores where they shopped or in the city government supported in part by their taxes.
 There were no African-American members of the police force.
 Despite segregation, African Americans had been advancing economically.
 But from 1947 to 1965, Birmingham suffered "about 50 racially motivated bomb attacks."
 Independent groups affiliated with the KKK bombed transitional residential neighborhoods to discourage blacks' moving into them; in 19 cases, they bombed black churches with congregations active in civil rights, and the homes of their ministers.)

 To help with the campaign and secure national attention, the Rev. Fred Shuttlesworth invited members of the Southern Christian Leadership Conference (SCLC) to Birmingham to help change its leadership's policies, as non-violent action had produced good results in some other cities.
-The Reverends Martin Luther King Jr. and Wyatt Tee Walker, SCLC's president and executive director, respectively, joined other civil rights movement leaders who travelled to Birmingham to help.
+The Reverends Martin Luther King Jr. and Wyatt Tee Walker, SCLC's president and executive director, and other civil rights movement leaders such as SCLC strategist James Bevel, travelled to Birmingham to help.

-In the spring and summer of 1963, national attention became riveted on Birmingham.
+In the spring and summer of 1963, national attention became riveted on the movement's Birmingham campaign.
 The media covered the series of peaceful marches that the Birmingham police, headed by Police Commissioner Bull Connor, attempted to divert and control.
-He invited high school students to join the marches, as King intended to fill the jails with nonviolent protesters to make a moral argument to the United States.
+Bevel invited high school students to join the marches, as he and King intended to fill the jails with nonviolent protesters to make a moral argument to the United States.
 Dramatic images of Birmingham police using police dogs and powerful streams of water against children protesters filled newspapers and television coverage, arousing national outrage.
 The 16th Street Baptist Church bombing during a Sunday service, which killed four African-American girls, caused a national outcry and gained support for the civil rights cause in the state.
 16th Street Baptist Church had been a rallying point and staging area for civil rights activities in Birmingham prior to the bombing.
 Finally, Birmingham leaders King and Shuttlesworth agreed to end the marches when the businessmen's group committed to end segregation in stores and public facilities.

 Before his November 1963 assassination, President John F. Kennedy had supported civil rights legislation.
-In 1964 President Lyndon Johnson helped secure its passage and signed the Civil Rights Act.
+In 1964 President Lyndon B. Johnson helped secure its passage and signed the Civil Rights Act.
 The Selma to Montgomery marches in 1965 attracted national and international press and TV coverage.
 The nation was horrified to see peaceful protesters beaten as they entered the county.
 That year, Johnson helped achieve passage of the 1965 Voting Rights Act to gain federal oversight and enforcement to ensure the ability of all citizens to vote.